 Creating even just a little space each day to reinforce your intentions really does shift your trajectory over time.

 3 Daily Intentions to Get You Started

 I intend to love myself unconditionally

-I intend to be kind to others
+I intend to be kind to myself and others

-I intend to be productive and also to rest
+I intend to rest

 We get plenty of prodding and tips around how to be more productive.
 However, what's often overlooked is the equal need for rest and recovery.
 We may know it is important, but we don't always make space for it.
 Fact is, your system is not designed to be constantly "on", rushing from one goal, activity, or thought to the next.
 Give yourself permission to regularly pause and refill your tank.
 We really do need to go slow in order to go fast.